Learn how to use network bridging to configure internet access for your virtual machines.

 Step 2: Determine the gateway address

-You can also retrieve the gateway via the OVHcloud Control Panel or the OVHcloud API.
+To configure your virtual machines for internet access, you will need to know the gateway of your host machine (i.e., your dedicated server).
+You can retrieve the gateway via the OVHcloud Control Panel or the OVHcloud API.

 Via the OVHcloud Control Panel